 If you lose your pet’s tag, please contact the Village for a replacement at 816-467-6644.

 Pet tags are available at all times, but a mass mailing goes out near the end of November and they are due by the end of January.

-Yes, there is a late fee involved if the pet tag is not obtained by the end of January.
-The fee is $7.
+There is no late fee if the pet tag is not obtained by the end of January.

 Yes, we just ask that the updated rabies information be brought later to keep the records current.

 Vehicles must be registered and up to date with the State of Illinois, they must be in operable condition.
 Any further questions speak with Officer Edward Bischoff.

 Buckle everyone!
 Children age 12 and under in back!

 Warning: do not place infants in the front seat of cars with airbags!

 The Village of Channahon has an ordinance regarding parking in the street after 2 inches of snow has fallen.
 No vehicle shall be parked in the street after 2 inches of snow has fallen.
 This is to allow the Village of Channahon snow plows to clear snow from the streets.
 There are signs posted at the entrance of each subdivision.

 The Village of Channahon distributes larvicide pellets into mosquito-prone catch basins.